Home

 Natalie Koch, PhD

 I am a political geographer working on the topics of geopolitics, authoritarianism, nationalism, energy and environmental politics, and sports geography.
 Empirically, my research focuses on the Arabian Peninsula, where I study the many transnational ties that bind the Gulf countries, actors, and ideas to other parts of the world.
-My current projects include (1) sustainability and energy transition politics in the Arabian Peninsula; (2) megaprojects and developmental states in the Arabian Peninsula; (3) U.S.-Gulf science diplomacy; (4) sport geopolitics and the Arabian Peninsula; and (5) the history of Middle East connections in the U.S. Southwest.
+My current projects include (1) sustainability and energy transition politics in the Arabian Peninsula; (2) megaprojects and the “post-oil” developmental state in the Arabian Peninsula; (3) the history of Middle East connections in the U.S. Southwest; and (4) sport geopolitics and the Arabian Peninsula.

 Books